-Epitope fingerprints reveal the amino acids essential for binding and, when required for binding, additional structural constraints.
-The information is obtained from a single experiment and it truly represents an antibody’s individual epitope fingerprint.
-Ideally the entire procedure takes only 2-3 weeks and requires minimal amounts of antibody, in the case of IgG even with unpurified protein samples.
+Epitope fingerprints reveals the amino acids essential for binding and, when required for binding, additional structural constraints.
+The information is obtained from a single experiment, and it truly represents an antibody’s individual epitope fingerprint.
+Ideally, the entire procedure takes only 2-3 weeks and requires minimal amounts of IgG antibody, even with unpurified protein samples.

-Since all peptides selected are expressed on phage, identified disulfide bridges will fold properly even as a synthetic peptide, but they are still difficult to predict in synthetic peptides.
+Because all peptides selected are expressed on phage particles, the identified disulfide bridges fold properly, even in a synthetic peptide.

-Otherwise, an epitope is often approached by describing roughly the region or sequence in the antigen recognized by an antibody.
-This requires much more time and materials for peptide screening, alanine scanning, structural optimization, and positional screens for alternative amino acids.
+In most of the currently applied standard epitope mapping experiments, an epitope is often approached by roughly describing the region or sequence of the antigen recognized by an antibody.
+Compared to the epitopic approach, these methods require much more time and materials for peptide screening, alanine scanning, structural optimization, and positional screening of alternative amino acids.

-Epitope fingerprint of Dupilumab as identified by epitope fingerprinting.
-The alignment shows only sequences with 5 consecutive identical amino acids out of a pool of more than 2,000 sequences with at least 4 amino acids identity.
+Epitope fingerprint of Dupilumab identified by epitope fingerprinting.
+The alignment shows only sequences with five consecutive identical amino acids out of a pool of more than 2,000 sequences with at least 4 amino acid identities.
 Strongest enrichment: Cys-flanked constrained peptide (red frame).
 Click on this link or the graphic to obtain a longer list of similar sequences.